Clinical Data Management

-Effective data management services facilitate efficient access, processing, summarization, and dissemination of data and information.
+Effective clinical data management services facilitate efficient access, processing, summarization, and dissemination of data and information.
 At PMI, our data management services incorporate leading-edge technology, 21 CFR Part 11 compliant systems, and experienced clinical data management personnel to support both electronic clinical data capture (EDC) and traditional Case Report Form (CRF) double data-entry applications.

 Our data management services are scalable to your needs and emphasize well-organized, appropriately documented, accurate and timely processing of your clinical data.
 Service areas include:

 Case Report Form (CRF) Design.
-Using the study protocol, PMI’s Data Management Team prepares and formats data collection forms indicating study data fields to be collected and, where appropriate, allowable responses for each field.
+Using the study protocol, PMI’s Clinical Data Management Team prepares and formats data collection forms indicating study data fields to be collected and, where appropriate, allowable responses for each field.
 Consideration is given to design the CRFs in a user-friendly manner in order to minimize entry errors, and study CRFs are formally reviewed by the client prior to implementation.

 Clinical Data Management Plan.
 Using the approved study CRFs, PMI develops detailed database design specifications (DDS) for each client’s clinical study database.
 Each DDS includes the form name, event name, event structure, data field definitions, code-list and automated edit checks.
 Based on the DDS, PMI team members prepare the written data management plan, which includes CRFs, annotated CRF, Group and User Set-Up Request Forms (for EDC study), Risk Analysis assessment, Database Development Checklist, Database Validation Plan, User Acceptance Test Plan, Data Processing Guideline, In-House CRF Review Guideline, Data Cleaning Guideline, Validation Report, User Acceptance Test Report and Database Lock Check List.
 Data management plans are formally reviewed by PMI and our clients annually and maintained using version control.

 Clinical Database Development.
 PMI’s clinical databases are based on a Microsoft SQL-based platform.
 Study-specific data entry screens, back-end tables, and automated edit checks are programmed and validated in accordance with the data management plan and 21 CFR part 11 requirements